damymetzke/Gepetto/README.md

 # Gepetto
 Gepetto is a personal project.
-It's on github primarily to share with peers, however it isn't licenced because it is not the intention to share this with the general public (but feel free to look through it, I don't mind).
+It's on GitHub primarily to share with peers, however it isn't licenced because it is not the intention to share this with the general public (but feel free to look through it, I don't mind).

 This project has build information for Visual Studio Code, but should work with other editors with some extra setup (untested).